- About Us

 - ITS 652 Economic and Social Impacts of Information Technology

-- ITS 385 Cybergeography, Globalization and Location
+- DT 385 Cybergeography, Globalization and Location

-Thesis Supervision (as Chairperson, at IIIT Bangalore)
+Thesis supervision (as Chairperson, at IIIT Bangalore)

 - Pradyumna Taduri.
 2019.
 Delivering Consent: Work Games in On-Demand Food Delivery Platforms.
 Thesis submitted for the Master of Science (Digital Society) degree (co-supervisor: Janaki Srinivasan).

 - Supriya Dey.
 2017.
 The Evolution of the IT Engineer in India: Looking Back to See Ahead.
 Thesis submitted for the Master of Science by Research degree (co-supervisor: Amit Prakash).